 Childhood abuse is the betrayal of an innocent’s child’s trust in his/her parents and family.
 The basic premise of the family is the implicit feeling of being loved and cared for.
 And that they will never intentionally betray you by hurting you physically or emotionally.
 You expect that they will be there to protect, support, and help you and vice-versa.

-However, being abused, neglected, invalidated by the people close to you leaves you with a deep sense of betrayal.
+However, being abused, neglected, and invalidated by the people close to you leaves you with a deep sense of betrayal.
 Your core sense of who you are is destroyed.
-It totally undermines your self-confidence and belief that the world is a loving, safe place.
+It undermines your self-confidence and belief that the world is a loving, safe place.
 Thus, your trust is shattered.

 Childhood trauma profoundly alters our view of the world.
-Before abuse, your view of the world was it was basically a safe place.
+Before abuse, your view of the world was it was a safe place.
 However, after the betrayal, you realize that the world is cruel and you have to be alert to potential danger.
 Every interaction is the cause of stress.
 The world is a dangerous place.

 The Shame of Being Not Good Enough

-Childhood trauma not just means abuse, many times it involves the insidious and toxic relational interactions and sometimes non-interactions that happen in the family.
+Childhood trauma not just means abuse, many times it involves insidious and toxic relational interactions and sometimes non-interactions that happen in the family.
 Moreover, when our closest caregivers stop connecting and caring about us, and worse begin treating us like a nuisance to be tolerated our trust and self-esteem slowly erode.
 Hurt starts seeping into our core self.
 Further, disengagement triggers shame and our greatest fears – the fears of being abandoned, unworthy, and unlovable.

 Neurological studies show that parental rejection activates the same part of the brain which is activated by the experience of physical pain.
 Abuse destroys the feeling of being part of a loving family unit.
 It deeply wounds us, the pain of alienation is very real.